Section 1. Name of the Organization and Policy.

 - To present the opportunity for sharing successes of its members.

-- To continually include and emulate networking principles through the newsletter and all Network functions.
+- To continually include and emulate networking principles through all Network functions.

 - To promote the interests of the business and professional women.